You want to try this 52 Week Saving Challenge or 52 Week Money Challenge but you are not so sure about it, good news I got you covered!

-Alright, where did 2016 go because I am sitting here writing about 2017 money saving goals and it seems like I was just doing this for this year, like a few weeks ago!
-Anyway, since I am deciding to make 2017 the year to save, I decided to update this post about one of my favorite challenges The 52 Week Saving Challenge because I seriously think everyone should give it a try.
+Alright, where did 2019 go because I am sitting here writing about 2020 money-saving goals and it seems like I was just doing this for this year, like a few weeks ago!

 What’s the 52 Week Saving Challenge?

 The 52 Week Saving Challenge, also known as 52 Week Money Challenge, is a yearlong weekly challenge where you set aside a set amount of money.

 You can save this weekly set amount into a checking account.

 I used my CapitalOne360 checking account (no fees!).
 You can also save it in a jar.
 The point of this challenge is to save money.

 You start the challenge with week 1, where you save $1.

 On week 2 you save $2 and so on.

 As the weeks increase, so does the weekly saving amount until you reach week 52 where you will save $52.
 The goal is to reach $1378 when you reach week 52.